Dilya7719/Module-D13-Advanced-Django-Features/README.md

 ## Acknowledgements
 This project owes its existence to the "Fullstack Python Developer" course from SkillFactory.
-\nThank you to our amazing mentors who make this project grow and improve :)
+Thank you to our amazing mentors who make this project grow and improve :)
-\nAnatoly Semenchuk
+- Anatoly Semenchuk
-\nOleg Afanasiev
+- Oleg Afanasiev
-\nSemyon Berezovsky
+- Semyon Berezovsky
-\nTimur Suvorov
+- Timur Suvorov

 ## Contact